-Pioneertown, California: Fake Wild West Town1946 movie set western town, including a bowling alley where Roy Rogers rolled the first strike and used to tape his show.
+Pioneertown, California: Pioneertown: Fake Wild West Town1946 movie set western town, including a bowling alley where Roy Rogers rolled the first strike and filmed his TV show.
 Live gunfights on the dusty streets April-October.

 - Mane St., Pioneertown, CA

 - Either turn off Rt 247 onto Pipes Canyon Rd or turn off Rt 62 onto Pioneertown Rd for 5 miles, town is on your left.

-Visitor Tips and News About Fake Wild West Town
+Visitor Tips and News About Pioneertown: Fake Wild West Town

 It was nicely up kept (for a western town), locals were nice.
 They did have some flooding issues recently, leaving a big 1-3 ft. trough down the middle of town.